-FIFA vice president discusses the women’s world cup and parity in the game of soccer
+FIFA vice president discusses the Women’s World Cup and parity in the game of soccer

 US SOCCER STAR MEGAN RAPINOE PREEMPTIVELY DECLINES WHITE HOUSE INVITE: 'I HAVE NO INTEREST'

-FIFA has pointed to the increase in resources devoted to women and the number of women who've risen to leadership roles since Gianni Infantino became FIFA’s president in 2016: the hiring of Fatma Samoura as secretary-general, the first woman to hold the post; the addition of Sarai Bareman as FIFA’s first chief women’s football officer; the establishment of a FIFA’s women’s division; and using video assistant referees at the women’s world cup.
+FIFA has pointed to the increase in resources devoted to women and the number of women who've risen to leadership roles since Gianni Infantino became FIFA’s president in 2016: the hiring of Fatma Samoura as secretary-general, the first woman to hold the post; the addition of Sarai Bareman as FIFA’s first chief women’s football officer; the establishment of a FIFA’s women’s division; and using video assistant referees at the Women’s World Cup.
 FIFA said its staff at the tournament will be split almost exactly in half: 214 women and 218 men.

 FULL COVERAGE OF THE WOMEN'S WORLD CUP